GIP-ITC-UniversityTwente/semantic_integration/ST_1.md

  Therefore, we need to substitute literal values of places with relevant URIs from Wikidata.
 THis will link our data to Wikidata.
  OntoRefine is able to help us with such linking.

- In ontorefine select dropdown menue for the place of birth column and click reconsile -> start reconsilitation as follows:
+ In ontorefine select drop down menu for the place of birth column and click *Reconcile* -> *Start reconciling...* as follows:

  <img src="recon.png" alt="reconciliation">

- Select service - Wikidata(en)
+ Select a service from the left to be used for reconciliation.
+ This will trigger literal matching between the data in Wikidata and your data.

 ### Step 5: Do it Yourself! <a name="step5"></a>